ebarendt/f1api-ruby/README.md

     client = FellowshipOneAPI::Client.new
     # To be explicit: client = FellowshipOneAPI::Client.new({:auth_type => :oauth})
-    client.authorize!
+    client.authenticate!

 ### Credentials (2nd Party)

 To authenticate against the API using credentials the default can be changed in the YAML configuration file or the method of authentication can be explicitly specified on the instantiation of the `FellowshipOneAPI::Client` class.
-After that, the credentials of the user you are authenticating needs to be passed into the `authorize!` method.
+After that, the credentials of the user you are authenticating needs to be passed into the `authenticate!` or `authenticate` method. `authenticate!` will throw an exception if unable to log in, while `authenticate` will return true or false depending on if authentication was successful.

+**NOTE**: `authenticate` is only available for 2nd party authentication.

     client = FellowshipOneAPI::Client.new({:auth_type => :credentials})
-    client.authorize! "username", "password"
+    if(client.authenticate "username", "password")
+      # log user in
+    else
+      # display error
+    end

 Usage
 -----